LLNL/Curvallis/README.md

    Smooth data using tri-local smoothing.
 The user must select a region to smooth by pressing 'e' and selecting a rectangular region.

+   - **_shift_ C**

+   Smooth data using tri-integral smoothing.
+The user must select a region to smooth by pressing 'e' and selecting a rectangular region.

    - **_shift_ X**

    Smooth data using integral smoothing.
 This smoother is unreliable unless the user specifies a good matchpoint with the --matchpt option.
 Otherwise, the smoother outputs error messages.
 The user must select a region to smooth by pressing 'e' and selecting a rectangular region.